 Why else is spanking harmful?

 It undermines trust.
 Children trust their parents just a little less.
 They are more likely to step back from the relationship and build a self-protective shield around themselves in terms of relationships generally.
-Children can learn to mistrust the motives of others and become more threat-reactive in social situations.
-It can lead to aggressive expectations — they are ready to aggress first before they are aggressed against.
+Children may learn to mistrust the motives of others and become more threat-reactive in social situations.

 Does the ethnicity or culture of the family matter?

-No. Longitudinal studies show that spanking increases aggression in any child, no matter what their background or what the common practices of their community are (see Berlin et al., 2009; Gershoff et al., 2012).
+No. Longitudinal studies suggest that spanking may increase aggression in a child no matter their background or what the common practices of their community are (see Berlin et al., 2009; Gershoff et al., 2012).

 How to stop using spanking

-If you are a parent, or plan to be a parent, who wants to learn to not use spanking, HERE is a place for resources to help you.
+If you are a parent, or plan to be a parent, and want to learn to not use spanking, HERE is a place for resources to help you.